Post Deployment

 Check UCT-C Controller Connectivity

 After successful registration of UCT-C Controller, GigaVUE-FM periodically checks connectivity to Controller.
-The following are the various scenarios where the UCT-C Controller connectivity changes:

 Verify the Cluster Inventory